the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

   - a process table that contains information about the current process, and
   - a file table that containis information about the files that the process has opened.

+- The *stateful component parts that a process uses run* is referred to as its *context*.
+Stateful in the sense that, they can take different values at different times.
+  - Saving a context's state therefore means, saving the current values each component has before context switching.
+More like, pinning the values down, pausing them from changing.
+  - And, resuming the context is like, pressing play on the paused state.

 At certain points during the execution of a process, the *kernel can decide to preempt the current process and restart a previously preempted process*.
 This decision is known as **process scheduling**, and is handled by code in the kernel, called the **scheduler**.
 - When the kernel selects a new process to run, we say that the kernel has **scheduled** that process.
 - After this, it preempts the current process and transfers control to the new process using a mechanism called a **context switch**,